 - IV sedation induces a state of deep relaxation and a feeling of not being bothered by what’s going on

 - the drugs used for IV sedation produce either partial or full memory loss (amnesia) for the period of time when the drug first kicks in until it wears off.
 As a result, time will appear to pass very quickly and you will not recall much of what happened.
 Many people remember nothing at all.
-So it may, indeed, appear as if you were “asleep” during the procedure.
+So it may, indeed, appear as if you were asleep during the procedure.

-First-hand accounts of IV sedation
+First-hand accounts of IV sedation (from our message boards)

 “Basically, its just a tiny pinch in the back of the hand and in goes the ‘stuff’.
-Nothing happens for several seconds and then you begin to feel light-headed (a little drunk) for a few moments, which is not unpleasent.
+Nothing happens for several seconds and then you begin to feel light-headed (a little drunk) for a few moments, which is not unpleasant.
 Then instantly several hours have magically passed and everything has been done.
 Its like the flick of a switch which turns your brain off for an hour or two.
 You feel fairly dopey and woozy afterwards where you may want to go and sleep it off.”

-“Well, I DID IT !!!!!!!! … As I sat in the chair, I could feel my heart racing and remember telling the dentist that I needed to do this… I didn’t feel the IV being inserted, and as he was topping up the sedation level, he gave me the local injections, now this should be freaking me out, but honestly, I only felt a scratch!! and me being needle phobic too!
-And just to quell any fears about infection being present throughout extraction: The infection i’ve had on and off for months now came back with a vengeance last night, and I NEVER felt it being extracted.
+“Well, I DID IT!!!!!!!! … As I sat in the chair, I could feel my heart racing and remember telling the dentist that I needed to do this… I didn’t feel the IV being inserted, and as he was topping up the sedation level, he gave me the local injections, now this should be freaking me out, but honestly, I only felt a scratch!! and me being needle phobic too!
+And just to quell any fears about infection being present throughout extraction: The infection I’ve had on and off for months now came back with a vengeance last night, and I NEVER felt it being extracted.
 Next thing I knew I was in the little recovery room with my partner.”

 “IV sedation is the best!!
 I would not hesitate to use it again if I needed to.
 They numb your hand first, then they put the IV in and before you know it you are off to sleepyland.
 I really don’t remember too much, just bits and pieces of conversations.”